What is Risk Analysis?

 Identify each hazard that could affect you and write it down.

-TruePrepper has a list of threats that they have already identified from their general risk analysis, so all you need to do is consider those hazards and add to them as needed.
+TruePrepper has a list of threats that we have already identified from our general risk analysis, so all you need to do is consider those hazards and add to them as needed.
 Try to think of as many possible disasters, emergencies, and attacks as possible and write them down.
 While many people (especially seasoned preppers) are comfortable discussing distressing scenarios, many can become overwhelmed in this step.
-Keep calm and remember that you are simply writing a list of 'what could go wrong'.
+Keep calm and remember that you are simply writing a list of ‘what could go wrong’.
 If you get upset or overwhelmed in any of these steps, take a break and come back to it later.
 The rabbit hole of hazards can be overwhelming and seemingly endless, so try to keep this step to less than an hour.
-Don't worry if your list is too large, you will weed the lesser hazards out in the next step.
+Don’t worry if your list is too large, you will weed the lesser hazards out in the next step.

 Step 2: Assess Each Hazards Risk

 Next to each hazard identified in the first step, rank or select each hazard that has a significant risk.

 Risk, simplified, is the probability of a hazard happening compared against it’s probable impact.
 This is the part where computers, algorithms, and historical data can all help to quantify the risk (assign it a number).
 This is not always necessary though, since a personalized risk assessment can be completed using qualitative analysis rather than quantitative to save time.
 While knowing historical data could definitely help assess the hazards, common sense and general wisdom go a long way as well.
 Writing “high”, “medium”, and “low” next to each hazard is a good starting point to capture what you believe the risk for each could be.